domRiddle/ASF/Compilation.md

 If compilation ended successfully, you can find your ASF in `source` flavour in `ArchiSteamFarm/out` directory.
 This is the same as official `generic` ASF build, but it has forced `UpdateChannel` and `UpdatePeriod` of `0`.

 You can also generate OS-specific package if you have a specific need.
-In general you shouldn't do that if you have .NET Core SDK already installed, since you've just compiled `source` flavour, but in case you want to:
+In general you shouldn't do that if you have .NET Core SDK already installed, since you've just compiled `generic` flavour that you can run with your already-installed .NET Core runtime that you used for the compilation, but just in case you want to:

 ```shell
 dotnet publish ArchiSteamFarm -c "Release" -o "out2" -r "linux-x64"